Pushkar Lake: History

 Pushkar Lake's history dates back to the 4th century BC.
 Numismatics, in the form of punched Greek and Kushan coins date the lake back to this time.
-The inscriptions found at Sanchi attest to the lake's existence to the 2nd Century BC.
-This suggests that Pushkar was a pilgrimage centre even if it did not lie on the trade route.
+Inscriptions found at Sanchi attest to the lake's existence to the 2nd century BC.
+This suggests Pushkar Lake was already pilgrimage site, even if it did not lie on the trade route.

-In the fifth century AD, Chinese traveller Fa Xian made reference to the number of visitors to Pushkar Lake.
+In the fifth century AD, Jin Chinese Buddhist monk and traveller Fa Xian made reference to the number of visitors to Pushkar Lake.

-A story tells of a ninth-century Rajput king, Nahar Rao Parihar of Mandore, chasing a white boar to the lakeshore on a hunting expedition.
-In order to quench his thirst, he dipped his hand into the lake and was astonished to see that the Leukoderma marks on his hand had disappeared.
+A story tells of a 9th-century Gurjara king, Nahar Rao Pratihar of Mandore, chasing a white boar to the lakeshore on a hunting expedition.
+In order to quench his thirst, he dipped his hand into the lake and was astonished to see the Leukoderma marks on his hand had disappeared.
 Impressed with the sacred curative nature of the lake, he got the lake restored to its glory.
-After discovering the curative characteristics of the lake water, people have since visited the lake to take a holy dip and cure themselves of skin problems.
+After discovering the curative properties of the lake, people have since visited to immerse in its waters and hope to be healed of skin problems.

 The creation of Pushkar Lake, as an artificial lake, is also credited to the 12th century when a dam was built across the headwaters of the Luni River.
 The 10th Sikh guru, Guru Govind Singh (1666–1708), is said to have recited the Sikh sacred text Guru Granth Sahib on the banks of the lake.